scalar-labs/scalardb/docs/api-guide.md

 ### Drop a table

-you can drop a table as follows:
+You can drop a table as follows:

 ```java
 // Drop a table "ns.tbl".
 It will throw an exception if the table does not exist